What Is ITIL? A Beginner’s Guide to the ITIL Process

 ITIL service operations processes

 Event management.
-Event management verifies that configuration items (CI) and services are consistently monitored and that any issues are reported and escalated to the appropriate parties.
+Event management verifies configuration items (CIs) and services’ consistent monitoring, and any issues are reported and escalated to the appropriate parties.

 Incident management.
 This process aims to return services to normal operation swiftly after a disruption.

-Request fulfilment.
-Service requests should be acknowledged and resolved as soon as possible.

 Access management.
-Access management is the process of granting authorised users access to services.
-It also encompasses activities related to protecting those services from unauthorised users.
-It is sometimes referred to as rights management or identity management.
+This is the process of granting authorized users access to services.
+It also encompasses activities related to protecting those services from unauthorized users.
+Some refer to it as rights management or identity management.

 Problem management.
-The problem management process includes both incident prevention and incident impact management.
+The problem management process includes incident prevention and incident impact management.

 ITIL service operations functions

 IT operations management.
-IT operations management is the function that oversees all functions.
+IT operations management oversees all functions.
 It includes monitoring and controlling the entire IT service infrastructure, from routine tasks and maintenance to job scheduling.

 Service desk.
-The service desk is the portal in which help desk technicians connect with customers.
+The service desk is the portal help desk technicians use to connect with customers.
 Its primary functions are incident resolution, communication, and service request management.

 Application management.
 Application management oversees applications throughout the entirety of their life cycles.